Hurrican Is Over and Division Begins Again

 Community leaders should periodically organize cursory sessions in which the engineers or managers responsible for the different lifelines and facilities can explain the workings of their systems to selected residents who may exist involved in disaster preparedness and response.
 The maps that were prepared earlier should be helpful during these sessions, while at the same fourth dimension detail details can be reviewed and updated.
 The focus of these sessions should be:

-- How the different elements function, what tin can go incorrect, and what the normal repair and maintenance procedures are.
+- Identification of the unlike elements that make upwardly the system, their interaction, and their interdependency.- How the different elements function, what tin can go incorrect, and what the normal repair and maintenance procedures are.

 - How each of the elements of the system tin exist affected by the forces accompanying a hurricane.